SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

 repositories, managed by git, help to answer these questions.
 {:.notes}

-- Data, script, or report; who has the latest version?
+- Data, script, or report: who has the latest version?
 - Will a collaborator's work erase or break your own?
-- How to recover a working version of a pipeline?
+- How can you recover a working version of a pipeline?

 ===